Guide to Digital Nomad Visas 2023

 Click any linked country to see our guide to that county with social media resources.
 If your dream country isn’t on the list, you may still be able to travel on a tourist visa, and more digital nomad visas are in the works.
 Check the laws and talk to your tax advisor.

 Even if you’re a bold, fly-by-the-seat-of-your-pants kind of person, you need to be thinking about insurance when you’re nomading.
 Getting caught in another country without health insurance is a sure way to bring the party down.
-SafetyWing 🤝 also covers you when calamity strikes, whether it’s a natural disaster, travel delays, or a wayward bag.
+SafetyWingalso covers you when calamity strikes, whether it’s a natural disaster, travel delays, or a wayward bag.
 Coverage starts around $45/month, and you can use the calculator to estimate what you’d pay.

-Jen is the co-founder of Expatsi, a company that helps Americans move abroad.
+Jen Barnett is the co-founder of Expatsi, a company that's helped thousands of Americans on their moving abroad journeys.
 She created the Expatsi Test, an assessment that recommends countries for aspiring emigrants based on lifestyle data.
 Jen has an MBA from Emory University with concentrations in marketing and innovation.
-She's written for BusinessWeek, Health, Cooking Light, and Southern Living.
 Prior to Expatsi, she created Freshfully and Bottle & Bone—two businesses in the local food space—and spoke at TEDx on being brave.
-She's moving to Mexico in 2024, along with her husband and co-founder Brett, pitbull mix Squiggy, and three rotten cats.
+She lives in Mérida, Yucatán, along with her husband and co-founder Brett, pitbull mix Squiggy, and three rotten cats.
 How can she help you move abroad?